kemmy88/Terraform_Cloud_Jenkins/README.md

 7 Experienced working in a collaborative team using terraform cloud to automate the provisioning of AWS infrastructure.

-8 Experienced using terraform cloud to enhance State security, coordinate team access to the State, and lock the organization's workspace to prevent any alterations to the State.
+8 Experienced using terraform cloud to enhance State security, coordinate team access to the Terraform Remote State, and lock the organization's workspace to prevent any alterations to the Remote State file.

 9 Experienced running terraform life cycle on terraform cloud and in the premise.

+10 Experienced building S3 buckets insecure way to encrypt, store and control the access of the Terraform remote state in team projects requiring coordination and collaboration.

+11 Experienced creating DynamoDB tables on AWS to ensure that the organization’s Terraform remote state file is locked correctly.